jwmullally/iscsi-target-ramdisk/README.md

   * `boot_partition`

-    * Run `blkid` and replace the UUID with the one from your partition containing `/boot`
+    * Run `sudo blkid` and replace the UUID with the one from your partition containing `/boot`.

   * `boot_path`